AlgART Home

 boolean isStructuredLike(Matrix<?> m)

 Returns true if the elements of this matrix is ordered "alike" the elements of the specified matrix m, in terms of structureLike(Matrix) method.
-"Orderer alike" does not mean that the dimensions of both matrices are equal, or that the detailes of the structure are the same; it means only that both matrices use similar reordering algorithms.
+"Ordered alike" does not mean that the dimensions of both matrices are equal, or that the details of the structure are the same; it means only that both matrices use similar reordering algorithms.

 More precisely, structureLike(Matrix) method returns this instance if and only if this method returns true.